-- You were assessed by the clinicians who believe you would benefit from an operation to help with your walking and function - This operation is routinely done on children with CP in the UK and across the world - However, we would like to know more about the operation and how children and young people do afterwards - This is an observational study, which means we wish to closely monitor you over the course of their treatment without changing any part of the care given - You will be asked to complete some questions about pain, activities and feelings.
-These questions will be asked at the beginning of the study, an on regular occasions up to two years from now - Your details (i.e. NHS number) will be kept securely to enable researchers to contact you in the distant future to find out more about their CP.
+- Your child has been assessed by the clinicians who believe your child would benefit from an operation to help with their walking and function - This operation is routinely done on children with CP in the UK and across the world - However, we would like to know more about the operation and how children do afterwards - This is an observational study, which means we wish to closely monitor your child over the course of their treatment without changing any part of the care given - Your child will be asked to complete some questions about pain, activities and feelings.
+These questions will be asked at the beginning of the study, an on regular occasions up to two years from now - Your child's details (i.e. NHS number) will be kept securely to enable researchers to contact your child in the distant future to find out more about their CP.